 - Explore teaching strategies with a master teacher

 - Enjoy a dynamic presentation by a catechetical scholar

 - Classroom-ready lesson plans

 - Receive a professional development certificate

 No special downloads required

-This Virtual Workshop will focus on providing ways to help your students understand what it means to be poor in spirit and truly humble.
-We will explore this be examining the lives of the Saints, the Works of Mercy, and how God becoming man truly exemplifies this Participants will explore content as well as practical strategies to implement with their students.
+This Virtual Workshop focuses on providing ways to help your students understand what it means to be poor in spirit and truly humble.
+We explore this by examining the lives of the Saints, the Works of Mercy, and how God becoming man truly exemplifies this.
+Explore content as well as practical strategies to implement with your students.
 This workshop is for all K-12 Catholic school teachers, catechists, and catechetical leaders.
-You can choose to join us live on Wednesday, December 9, 2020 from 3:00-5:00pm Eastern time or watch the recording on your own time.
-The live session will take place via Zoom.
-All those who purchase this Workshop prior to the live session will recieve the Zoom link via email the day before the event.

 Jose Gonzalez joined the team at Sophia Institute for Teachers in 2014 after more than 10 years as a Catholic high school teacher.
 In addition to teaching Jose has experience working in parish and diocesan ministry.
 Jose has led over 250 of our workshops in over 45 dioceses, and contributes regularly to our teacher's guides and digital instructional resources.
 He has a BA in theology with a concentration in religious education from Franciscan University of Steubenville, and an MA in evangelization and catechesis from the Augustine Institute.
 Jose and his wife, Mary Beth, have four children.